- How was KCS® developed?

 What does “appropriate credit to the Consortium for Service Innovation” look like?

 The KCS® methodology is a registered service mark of the Consortium for Service Innovation.
-The first mention of KCS in a written work must include the superscript ®.
+The first mention of KCS in a written work or presentation must include the superscript ®.
 Please also include this footnote or parenthetical statement: “KCS® is a service mark of the Consortium for Service Innovation™.”

 KCS cannot be used in the name of a commercial offering without explicit written permission from the Consortium for Service Innovation.
 Please contact the Consortium with questions.